Is Your Headache Really a Migraine?

 By Sara Butler

-If you suspect you may be having migraines, talk to the chiropractors at The Joint about it today!
+If you have issues with headaches, then come talk to the chiropractors at The Joint today.

-To learn more about your health, wellness, and fitness, see your local chiropractor at The Joint Chiropractic in Durham, N.C.
+To learn more about your health, wellness, and fitness, see your local chiropractor at The Joint Chiropractic in Aurora, Colo.